“Even locked up, I feel free” ⛓ Letter from prison

 Photo: (c) Marlene Charlotte

-Even locked up, I feel free.
-When I walk in the yard, I can walk my feet through the grass and a few wildflowers.
-I observed how beautifully the seeds of a dandelion were lost in the wind after a gust.
-I can run my hand through lavender, take in its scent and let it carry me away.
+Even when I'm locked up, I feel free.
+When I go out into the yard, I can run my feet through the grass and a few wildflowers.
+I watched how beautifully the seeds of a dandelion were lost in the wind after a gust.
+I can run my hand through the lavender, take in its scent and let it carry me away.
 One day I lay on a bench to watch clouds and swallows nesting on a spotlight on the facade.
-Just as I heard “bath water” from Bapsi Rabies in my head, the first drizzle drops hit me.
+Just as I was hearing "Badewasser" by Bapsi Rabwut in my head, the first drizzle hit me.

 This morning I meditated in the rain.
 I slept a lot most days.
 This is also a luxury, being able to be active as an activist practically in your sleep.
 At times it turns into depression.
 But a daily plan, meditation and exercise help a lot.